pwnlandia/mhn/README.md

 ## Features

-MHN is a Flask application that exposes an HTTP API that honeypots can use to:
+MHN is an application that exposes an HTTP API that honeypots can use to:
 - Download a deploy script
 - Connect and register
 - Download snort rules